Wake Forest Demon Deacons football: Clemson

 The series with Clemson has been played 89 times with the bordering state schools meeting every year uninterrupted since 1933 except for 1934 and 1952.
 Both universities were founding members of the Atlantic Coast Conference in 1953 and were both placed in the same division when the conference split into non-geographical divisions in 2005, thereby ensuring an annual meeting between the rivals.
 Despite the end of ACC divisions after the 2022 season, the teams will meet during the 2024 regular season.
 As of the completion of the 2023 season, Clemson leads the all-time series 71–17–1.

 Duke

 Wake Forest shares a football rivalry with Duke University.
 This rivalry started due to the schools' historical religious affiliations and close proximity to one another within the state of North Carolina (Wake Forest University was originally located in the town of Wake Forest before moving to Winston-Salem in 1956).
 Duke was originally known as Trinity College and the athletic teams were known as the Methodists, while Wake Forest's athletic teams were known at the time as the Baptists.
-The series is 60–40–2 in favor of Duke through the 2024 season.
-Duke won the most recent matchup in 2023 by a score of 24–21.
+The series is 61–40–2 in favor of Duke.
+Duke won the most recent matchup in 2025 by a score of 49–32.
+This matchup was the key final victory to propel Duke to qualify for the ACC championship game, which it would end up winning over Virginia.
+As of 2025, Wake Forest and Duke are thus the only Tobacco Road schools with ACC championship game victories since its inception.
 With the exception of 2020 due to the COVID-19 pandemic, these teams have played each other in consecutive years uninterrupted since 1921, one of the longest-continued rivalries in college football with both teams not skipping a beat.